 If this does not work, you are best to download the files to your desktop, and then transfer them to your iPad.
 The most MAC-friendly way to do this is by opening the file in Preview, and then saving it to your desktop.
 They should open without incident if you follow this suggestion.

-We have reports of this happening when travelers are using Internet Explorer on android devices like the Samsung Galaxy tablet.
-This is related to the fact that android devices do not support Windows, and therefore they download what is called the source file, rather than the PDF itself.
+We have reports of this happening when travelers are using Internet Explorer on Android devices like the Samsung Galaxy tablet.
+This is related to the fact that Android devices do not support Windows, and therefore they download what is called the source file, rather than the PDF itself.

-The solution is an easy one - you'll just need to download the file using another internet browser like Opera or Firefox.
+The solution is an easy one - you'll just need to download the file using another internet browser like Chrome, Opera or Firefox.